guraycha03/basic-calculator/README.md

-# 🧮 Modern Minimalist Calculator
+# Modern Minimalist Calculator

 A soft, modern, and responsive calculator built using **HTML**, **CSS**, and **JavaScript**.
 Designed with a **matte, rounded aesthetic**, gentle shadows, and smooth animations for a clean and calming experience.

 ---

-## ✨ Features
+## Features

-- 🎨 **Minimalist & Modern Design** – Soft matte tones and rounded elements inspired by neumorphism
+- **Minimalist & Modern Design** – Soft matte tones and rounded elements inspired by neumorphism
-- 📱 **Responsive Layout** – Adapts smoothly across different screen sizes and devices
+- **Responsive Layout** – Adapts smoothly across different screen sizes and devices
-- 🧩 **Interactive Stickers** – Decorative stickers that stay perfectly aligned inside the calculator container
-- 🔄 **Smooth View Toggle** – Expand or minimize the calculator with a single click
+- **Smooth View Toggle** – Expand or minimize the calculator with a single click
-- ⚙️ **Functional Arithmetic Operations** – Supports all basic operations with clear and backspace functionality
+- **Functional Arithmetic Operations** – Supports all basic operations with clear and backspace functionality

 ---